trt77/Jobs-Data-Scraper/README.md

 # Jobs-Data-Scraper
-Data-scraping tool built with Python, takes automated approach to creating an import-ready cleaned CSV file for Neo4j graph database for further analysis of IT jobs.
+Data-scraping tool built with Python, takes automated approach to creating an import-ready cleaned CSV file for Neo4j graph database for further analysis of jobs in IT.

 Running sequence: